googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 ```

 The messages for any subsequent commits you may add do not necessarily need to follow the conditional commits format, as
-these messages will be manually dropped or added as bullet points to the original message when the PR is merged.
+these messages will be manually dropped or added as bullet points to the original message when the PR is squashed and
+merged.

 ## Run CI again